pattern

 financially stable, reliable, and free from significant risks

-Ex: The business decision to diversify its revenue streams proved to sound, leading to increased profitability .
+Ex: The business decision to diversify its revenue streams proved to be sound, leading to increased profitability .

 daily words